 Zero Slope

 A perfectly horizontal line has zero slope.
 This type of line will be parallel to the x-axis.
-Such a line will have no x-coordinate and only be represented by its y-coordinate.
+Such a line will have all x-coordinates and only one possible y-coordinate.
 In terms of its slope, the angle it is inclined at is zero as it moves along the x-axis.

 Undefined Slope or Infinite Slope